 Tackling waste reduction and energy challenges requires all parts of our community to work together.
-Our sustainability team is working hard to improve and maintain the Montevallo Recycling Center, improve the energy performance of municipal buildings, make the city's vehicle fleet more fuel efficient, and improve waste reduction throughout Montevallo.
+Our sustainability team is working hard to improve and maintain Montevallo’s Recycling Center, improve the energy performance of municipal buildings, make the city's vehicle fleet more fuel efficient, and improve waste reduction throughout Montevallo.
 Montevallo's sustainability goals would not be nearly as robust without the help of our community organizations, city departments, University partnership, and support from the Mayor and City Council.
 Whether directly related to energy savings, emission reduction, or resource conservation, a sustainable Montevallo has a knack for doing good for the environment and its residents while cutting costs.

-Check out our first ever edition of Reuse It Book!
-This project is made in conjunction with the City of Montevallo and the University of Montevallo's Trio Upward Bound Program.
+Also, be sure to check out our first edition “Reuse It Book”!
+This project was made in conjunction with the City of Montevallo and the University of Montevallo's Trio Upward Bound Program.
 It is available to view, download and print at this link, and in Spanish at this link.

 Montevallo takes pride in its parks, walkable downtown, and public art.
 In a partnership with Commute Smart Birmingham, three additional bike racks have been installed along our Main Street corridor.
 CommuteSmart is a nonprofit organization that seeks to improve air quality and reduce congestion by encouraging alternative modes of transportation.
 They offer incentives and services to help ease your transition from driving alone to a cleaner commute.
 Earn rewards by creating an account here.

 Montevallo has done three walkability priorities projects approved by council this year.
 The three projects include an ADA Compliant Transition Plan, Sustainability Council Committee new construction projects and Shelby County engineers plan for reconstruction.

 Here is our updated list of the first $250,000 worth of sidewalk projects, both new construction and upgrades.